 European Vertebrate Management Conference

-We gratefully acknowledge the support of various institutions and companies that contributed to organizing the conference: the Ministry of Agriculture, Forestry and Food of the Republic of Slovenia, the Municipality of Ankaran, the Municipality of Velenje, as well as numerous sponsors and exhibitors: Ecotone GPS Telemetry, Pig Brig Trap Systems, DivjaLabs #BiodiversityInSight, the Botstiber Institute for Wildlife Fertility Control, International Pest Control, Unichem, MegaTel, Heslinga Traps, and Palma.
-We also extend our thanks to any new sponsor who may have joined in supporting the event after this Book of Abstracts went to press.
+Of course, EVMC 2025 would not have been possible without the generous support of numerous institutions and companies.
+We would like to thank the Ministry of Agriculture, Forestry and Food of the Republic of Slovenia, the Municipality of Ankaran, the Municipality of Velenje, and all our sponsors and exhibitors: Ecotone Telemetry, Pig Brig Trap Systems, DivjaLabs #BiodiversityInSight, the Botstiber Institute for Wildlife Fertility Control, International Pest Control, Unichem, MegaTel, Heslinga Traps, and Palma.
+Your support was vital to the success of this event.

 Thank you all for coming to Ankaran.
-We hope this event will be a memorable experience for you!
+We hope EVMC 2025 will remain a memorable experience for all of us!

-on behalf of the Organizing Committee and the International Steering Committee
+Boštjan Pokorny, on behalf of the Organizing Committee

 COMMITTEES